auth0/docs/articles/api-auth/grant/client-credentials.md

 ## Overview of the flow

-With **Client Credentials Grant** (defined in [RFC 6749, section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4)) a Non Interactive Client (a CLI, a daemon, or a Service running on your backend), can directly ask Auth0 for an `access_token`, by using its Client Credentials (__Client Id__ and __Client Secret__) to authenticate.
+With **Client Credentials Grant** (defined in [RFC 6749, section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4)) a Non Interactive Client (a CLI, a daemon, or a Service running on your backend), can directly ask Auth0 for an `Access Token`, by using its Client Credentials (__Client Id__ and __Client Secret__) to authenticate.
 In this case the token represents the Non Interactive Client itself, instead of an end user.

 ![Client Credentials Grant Flow](/media/articles/api-auth/client-credentials-grant.png)

 1. The application authenticates with Auth0 using its __Client Id__ and __Client Secret__.

-1. Auth0 validates this information and returns an `access_token`.
+1. Auth0 validates this information and returns an `Access Token`.

-1. The application can use the `access_token` to call the API on behalf of itself.
+1. The application can use the `Access Token` to call the API on behalf of itself.

 ::: note
 In OAuth 2.0 terms, the non interactive app is the Client, the end user the Resource Owner, the API the Resource Server, the browser the User Agent, and Auth0 the Authorization Server.